 Research has also shown that sensitivity to gluten can lead to increase in intestinal permeability, especially in people with irritable bowel syndrome or celiac disease.

-Small intestinal bacterial overgrowth is one of the conditions that have been associated with leaky gut syndrome as well.
+Small intestinal bacterial overgrowth is one of the conditions that share an association with leaky gut syndrome as well.
 Excessive sugar intake alongside consumption of large amounts of alcohol can lead to increase intestinal permeability.
 Certain foods result in an increased amount of mucus within the intestines, which slows the movement of food through the gut down.
 When this slowing down occurs, it presents an opportunity for bacteria and food particles to permeate the intestinal wall.
-From here, the condition begins to build up (x).
+From here, the condition begins to build up.

 Diagnosing Leaky Gut Syndrome

-A leaky gut syndrome test is carried out by determining the levels of lactulose and mannitol, which are indigestible sugars.
-A urine sample is collected to check the levels of these sugars, and this is used to determine whether or not an individual has a leaky gut.
+A leaky gut syndrome test is by determining the levels of lactulose and mannitol, which are indigestible sugars.
+A urine sample is to check the levels of these sugars, and this determines whether or not an individual has a leaky gut.
 Lazy bowel syndrome, or otherwise known as slow gut or sluggish bowel is a condition that has symptoms that include painful bowel movement and constipation.
-It is mainly described as intestinal reaction to an overuse of laxatives.
-Yeast overgrowth diet refers to one that removes gluten, alcohol, sugar and certain dairy products, which are believed to result in candida overgrowth (x).
+It is mainly an intestinal reaction to an overuse of laxatives.
+Yeast overgrowth diet refers to one that removes gluten, alcohol, sugar and certain dairy products, which result in candida overgrowth.
 Diagnosing these underlying causes and subtypes of leaky gut syndrome is key in developing a treatment program.

 Living with Leaky Gut Syndrome

 Living with leaky gut syndrome can be hard work.
 Since you are dealing with a condition that is internal and is in a very sensitive area, treatment would have to done by the process of ingestion.
 Your diet is what determines how successfully you live with leaky gut syndrome.